 Obstetrics & Gynecology (OB-GYN)

-Pelvic health disorders are common.
-Nearly 1 in 3 women experience some form of symptoms, including incontinence, frequency and urgency of urination, pelvic pressure or heaviness, pelvic pain and sexual problems.
+Nearly 1 in 3 women experience some form of pelvic floor dysfunction, including incontinence, frequency and urgency of urination, pelvic pressure or heaviness, pelvic pain, and sexual problems.

 - Bowel or fecal incontinence is the inadvertent escape of flatus or partial soiling of undergarments with liquid stool, and the involuntary excretion of feces.

-- Chronic pelvic pain is pain in the lower part of your abdomen that last longer than six months.
+- Chronic pelvic pain is pain in the lower part of your abdomen that lasts longer than six months.